WildGoat07/WildGoatPackage/README.md

 * `wp::gui` : A module to create an user interface in SFML.
 Based on [SFGUI](https://github.com/TankOs/SFGUI).
 * `wp::JSON` : A module to parse a JSON formatted string or generate one and do whatever you want with it.
 * `wp::light` : A module to create lights in SFML and generate shadows based on walls.
-* `wp::Matrix` : Just a class to handle 2 dimensionnal matrix with basic operators(+, -, *) and some functions to get the inverse, minor, adjugate, ...
+* `wp::Matrix` : Just a class to handle 2 dimensionnal matrix with basic operators(+, -, \*) and some functions to get the inverse, minor, adjugate, ...
 * `wp::pf` : short for *path finding*, a module with a path finding algorithm based on nodes or a tilemap.
-The algorithm used is the A* for optimal results and a high heuristic to always give the shortest path possible.
+The algorithm used is the A\* for optimal results and a high heuristic to always give the shortest path possible.
 * `wp::RichText` : A class that can display text (like `sf::Text`) but with different colors/style in only one object (which can't be made using only one `sf::Text`).
 Supports JSON.
+* `wp::snd` : a namespace where you can manage mutiple sounds and musics using channels.
 * `wp::StandardInputStream` : A class to link a standard `std::iostream` to a `sf::InputStream`.
 * `wp::Variable` : A dynamic variable that can have either a constant value (still variable though) or a reference to another one inside a list of parameters. *Same as `wp::Function`, it's useless at the moment*.
 * `wp::Various` : A bunch of various functions, such as a int to string converter (and string to int), a crypter (and uncrypter), calculate a vector's angle, some interpolations and way more (**Windows only**).